Keith’s Pay and Allowances

 The maximum staff allowance available for each MEP is €19,703 a month.
 MEPs do not receive any of this money directly.
 Brussels based staff costs are administrated by the European Parliament and UK based staff costs are administrated by a paying agent.

-Keith currently has a full time Constituency Coordinator and Media Officer based in the UK and a full time Parliamentary Assistant and Constituency Caseworker based in Brussels.
-He also has three part time Regional Liaison Officers based in Redhill, Oxford and Portsmouth and an Intern based in Brussels.
+Keith currently has a full time Constituency Coordinator, a Researcher and a Media Officer based in the UK and a full time Parliamentary Assistant and Constituency Caseworker based in Brussels.
+He also has three part time Regional Liaison Officers based in Redhill, Oxford and Portsmouth.
 None of Keith’s employees are relatives.
 See Keith’s most recent spending summary for information on his staff costs including staff pay bands.

 Keith receives an allowance called the ‘general expenditure allowance’ to cover his office costs.
 This includes expenditure on the constituency office rent, phones, IT and utility bills.
-MEPs receive €4,299 a month to cover these costs and they have to account for how the money is spent.
+MEPs receive €4,299 a month to cover these costs.
+Keith’s office publishes receipts for this money.
 Any money which is not spent is returned to the European Parliament at the end of the year.
 The allowance is halved if an MEP fails to attend at least half of the Strasbourg plenary sessions, without seeking prior permission not to attend, for example due to illness.

 Keith is committed to transparency so he has chosen to publish all receipts for office expenditure of £25 and over on his website.
 See Keith’s most recent spending summary summary for information on Keith’s recent expenditure on office costs.